Oj-washingtone/taskify/README.md

 ---

-## ⚙️ Environment Configuration

 The project utilizes Expo's built-in environment variable handler.
 Prefix variables with `EXPO_PUBLIC_` to expose them securely to the React Native runtime.

-See `.env.example` for the specific template variables required.
+You must copy `.env.example` to `.env` and fill in:

+1. `EXPO_PUBLIC_API_URL`: Your backend Express server URI.
+2. `EXPO_PUBLIC_GOOGLE_ANDROID_CLIENT_ID`: Your native Android client ID generated from the Google Cloud Console.
+3. `EXPO_PUBLIC_GOOGLE_WEB_CLIENT_ID`: Your Web client ID for cross-platform audience token verification with the backend.

 ---

-## 🏗 Engineering Breakdown & Architecture
+## Engineering Breakdown & Architecture

-### State Management Pattern: Redux Toolkit + Redux Persist
+### State Management Pattern: Hybrid Redux + Context

-The application completely departs from localized prop-drilling and basic React Context in favor of a robust, highly scalable **Redux Toolkit** global state architecture.
+The application utilizes a highly scalable **Hybrid State Architecture** to cleanly separate complex background logic from fast UI interactions.

 **How it works:**